budekrzysztof/py_login_system/README.md

 A login/register system written in python.
-Includes many features such as:
+Includes features such as:
-- 2FA
 - email verification by sending activation codes
 - data storing in sqlite3
 - password storing in sha2 hash
+To be added in close future:
+- implement 2FA
+- implete account delete
+- expand settings
+- admin panel

 Empty database provided in /database